Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

 - Low:
    - 75
 ## Threshold calculation
-This is calulated by the difference between consecutive video frames:
+This is calulated by the pixel value difference between consecutive video frames and then comparing this mean difference against the threshold value.
+If the mean difference exceeds the threshold, this triggers a blackout to mitigate the flashing light presence in the video.

 1. Frame capture:
       The analyzeframe function captures video frames from the video element at a specified frame rate, it draws the current frames onto a canvas and retrieves the pixel data as an image.

 2. Greyscale conversion:
         The pixel data is converted to greyscale using the luminance formula.

+3. Frame buffering

 ## Works on:
 - YouTube: